circleguard/circleguard/README.md

 ## Building From Source

 The gui is bundled into a single program using [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/).
-You will need to download the source code of this repository and read the pyinstaller [documentation for your specific platform](https://pyinstaller.readthedocs.io/en/stable/requirements.html).
+You'll need to install pyinstaller, download the source code of this repository, and read the pyinstaller [documentation for your specific platform](https://pyinstaller.readthedocs.io/en/stable/requirements.html).
 You may find that further tweaking is required depending on your platform.
 If you run into trouble, I'll do my best to assist you if you ask in [the discord](https://discord.gg/VNnkTjm).

-If you are building for windows or mac, we provide premade specfiles for easy building.
+If you are building for windows or mac, there are premade specfiles in the root directory for easy building.
 Run `pyinstaller path-to-specfile` to generate an app for your platform as an alternative to using pyinstaller options.
+For instance, `pyinstaller gui_win_x64.spec` for 64-bit windows.

 ## Running Locally